wpdino/dinopack-for-elementor/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added widget enable/disable feature in General settings tab
+* Added "Widgets" subsection in settings with individual checkboxes for each widget
+* Widget checkboxes now display in a clean 3-column grid layout (responsive)
+* Widget registration now respects enabled/disabled status from settings
+* All widgets are enabled by default for backward compatibility

 = 1.0.1 =
 * Added Restaurant Menu Widget with global title, dietary badges, adaptive alignment, and icon-box styling
 * Added Car Specs Widget with grouped specifications, icon support, and dual layout modes